jewelsofthought/neshama/site/posts/judaica/path_of_blessing.md

 - To name frames a relationship
 - Hebrew letters and syllables express the essence of something, and creates it
 - G-d is not a name but a description of one role / aspect {event}
-- _Eheyeh asher eheyeh_ = existence unfolding.
+- [Eheyeh asher eheyeh]{dir="rtl"} = existence unfolding.
 “I am the Oneness that lives and points towards life.”
 - _Tikkunei_ “No thought at all can grasp G-d.”
 (Zohar)

-[Why say _Eheyeh asher eheyeh_ then on that occasion?
+  **NOTE**:Why say [Eheyeh asher eheyeh]{dir="rtl"} then on that occasion?
 The people were going to have to believe possible all kinds of things outside of their past experiences or current understandings.
 They would have to entertain new possibilities, become something new themselves – evolve.
 The name given was a teaching – to be prepared for the new, the unexpected.
 The people must be in the image of this aspect of G-d – willingness to be different, go somewhere new, take a different shape, have no strategic plan or future goals.
 This reminds us that G-d can be different for the needs of the moment, new to each person and generation.
-And we must be too.]
+And we must be too.{.note}

 ## The Name Beyond Name – a fountain of blessings are You, whose name is **YHVH**